neilellis/coding-with-gpt-4/README.md

 familiar with.
 It also has a longer memory and so can comprehend several parts of a larger application at once.
 But it just makes too many mistakes, and changes its mind too often.

-Unless you're writing a simple one-off script you're unlikely to use what it produces as is.
+Unless you're writing a simple one-off script you're unlikely to use what it produces as-is.

 However, even in its current state it's a valuable tool that will help you expand your capabilities.
 So let's look at what it can do for you.